zdravkov/kendo-docs/getting-started/dataviz/diagram/overview.md

 ### Adding connections

-Shapes can be connected using the connect() method;
+Shapes can be connected using the connect() method:

     var Point = kendo.dataviz.diagram.Point;
     var shape1 = diagram.addShape(new Point(100,100));